Do accountants need FCA authorisation to refer clients for lending?

 The cleanest approach for most accountants is:

-- Refer via a partner portal or link — the broker then contacts the client directly
+- Refer via a partner portal or link.
+The broker then contacts the client directly.

-- Do not advise on products — if a client asks which loan to take, direct them to the broker
+- Do not advise on products.
+If a client asks which loan to take, direct them to the broker.

 What if I want FCA authorisation?

-Some accountants — particularly those building a dedicated funding advisory service or white-label funding practice — choose to seek their own FCA authorisation for credit broking.
-This allows them to manage the full application process, compare specific products, and potentially earn higher fees.
+Some accountants, particularly those building a dedicated funding advisory service or white-label funding practice, choose to seek their own FCA authorisation for credit broking.
+This allows them to manage the full application process, compare specific products and potentially earn higher fees.

 This is a multi-month process requiring: